Manifestations and treatment of extrapulmonary coccidioidomycosis

 - University of Arizona

 Coccidioidomycosis is caused by the dimorphic fungi, Coccidioides immitis, or Coccidioides posadasii.
 These organisms are endemic to certain arid regions of the western hemisphere.
 Infection is virtually always acquired by inhalation, and primary infection frequently goes unrecognized [1,2].
 Dissemination of infection beyond the lungs can occur, but it is difficult to estimate the incidence of overt disseminated disease.
-(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection".)
+(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection", section on 'Microbiology'.)

 INCIDENCE OF DISSEMINATED INFECTIONS